alex-hladun/NHL-Data-Pull/README.md

 The file "ImportMergedDataforEachYear" is just an example of using this final function to import data for 07-08 season.
 I've done this for every other season as well, and the pickle files are in the Github (2007-08dataset, 2008-09dataset etc), see 4 lines of code above for how to import these files as datasets.

-I then created a short file "CombineAllYears" that combines all of this data into one big dataset, also in this file, saved as "2007-20 dataset."
+I then created a short file "CombineAllYears" that combines all of this data into one big dataset, also in this GitHub, saved as "2007-20 dataset."
 This file has each year of data as an item in a list.
 Each of these items is a list of dates for that season.
 Each date is a dataframe containing the games for that day as rows.
-Essentially it's a list of list of dataframes.
+Essentially it's a list of lists of dataframes.
 Listception.

 This dataset could then be used to quickly test betting strategies, which I haven't really got to yet, other than a couple other random files in here (HomeRecord580AfternoonOver, VisitorUnderdogAfternoonHome550W%).